smileyplace/Project2/README.md

 The final update to "backup.sh" was implementing the ability to backup all directories supplied to the script on a command line.
 There was a new function added called "backup" and a new for loop was added to accommodate this function that allows each users directory to be supplied as an argument.
 When I went for the final execution, nothing happened this time.
 I used the command "./backup.sh" and nothing happened it just went to the next line.
 In the end, I was not able to get my "backup.sh" script working properly and this was frustrating because I could not find a permanent working solution.

-Shared link to my Project 2 with Lasette Gonzales via email at 8:19 PM.
-Shared link to my Project 2 with Jakob Zavala via email at 8:20 PM.
+Shared link to my Project 2 with Lasette Gonzales via email at 8:19 PM. and shared link to my Project 2 with Jakob Zavala via email at 8:20 PM.

-Forked Jakob Zavala's project at 8:22 PM
-Forked Lasette Gonzales project at PM.